-If you are claiming benefits, some of them will stop, some may continue for a while, and you may start to be entitled to others.
-For more information visit GOV.UK website.
+If you're claiming benefits, some of them will stop, some may continue for a while, and you may start to be entitled to others.
+More information about moving from benefits to work on GOV.UK.

 You will need to change your budget when you adopt, have a baby or children join your household with a new partner.
 If you already claim benefits you must tell us and the Jobcentre when someone joins your family.

 If you're working you're entitled to paid time off for ante-natal appointments.
 You can find out about adoption and maternity on GOV.UK.

 When you are pregnant, and for one year after the birth, you may be able to get free prescriptions and NHS dental care.
 Get more information on dental care during pregnancy

 Once your baby arrives you may find you’re earning less and need to control your spending.
 If you have a partner talk with them and plan your budget together.

 Child care arrangements are important and may need to be planned a long time in advance.
 Options include nurseries, childminders, taking turns with other parents and help from friends and family.
 Costs vary so shop around and then visit the places before you buy.
 The Money Advice Service gives some indication on the average costs to help you plan.

 You can claim Child Benefit if you are responsible for a child under 16 (or under 20 if they're in approved education and/or training).
 There are two rates:hello

 Some higher income households may not be eligible but it might be worth applying anyway to find out, or if your circumstances change.
 More information about child benefits on GOV.UK.